Sigma-Skidder-Team/aegis-remap/README.md

 # Aegis client remapping project powered by the Venezuelan immigrant Aegis dick rider named s0ropt

-A auth emulator will (hopefully) released alongside this.
+An auth emulator will (hopefully) released alongside this.

 ## Why?